parkermac/LO/extract/tef/README.md

 #### WORKFLOW OVERVIEW

-In order to get to where you can run `flux_salt_budget.py` you first need to go through two separate workflows because these prepare the independent information at (1) TEF sections, and (2) segments between the sections.
+In order to get to where you can run `flux_salt_budget.py` you need to go through two separate workflows because these prepare the independent information at (1) TEF sections, and (2) segments between the sections.

 (1) TEF sections:
  - `extract_sections.py`